mykl-0-0/nasa-apod-eda/README.md

 - Access NASA's APOD API and retrieve image data over a specified time period.
 - Explore the dataset to identify trends in topics, media types, and image descriptions.
 - Practice using Python libraries for data manipulation and visualization.
-- Build a foundation for a portfolio project in data science with space-related data.
+- Build a foundation for a portfolio project in data science with NASA APOD data.